BinaryMongoose/Payload_Spring2023/README.md

 Due to my stupidity, we had to end up using C# for the payload project.
 Not a terrible outcome, but not the best either.

-Now, for those familiar with VCS, or GitHub, you will notice that I have three branches.
+Now, for those familiar with VCS, or GitHub, you will notice that I have 2 branches.
 The names should be self-explanatory, yet the software that was sent up 110,000 feet into the air was the code on the _DEBUGGING_ branch.

 Now, there is many ways I could explain away such an atrocity but take a look for yourself at the Debugging and main branches.